hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 9. ‘Submit self-employment End of Period Statement’ to finalise your self- employment income.
 (Developers must also build the facility for a user to make a declaration of correctness and completeness in relation to the EOPS)
 10. ‘Retrieve End of Period Statement Obligations for a Self-Employment Business’ to check if an EOPS obligation has been fulfilled, this will return a canned response in the sandbox.
-11. ‘Intent to crystallise’ to return the tax Calculation ID for crystallisation.
+11. ‘Intent to crystallise’ to return the tax Calculation ID for final declaration.
-12. ‘Retrieve a calculation’ with the tax Calculation ID for crystallisation, to return the calculation liability.
+12. ‘Retrieve a calculation’ with the tax Calculation ID for final declaration, to return the calculation liability.
 This will return a canned response in the sandbox.
 13. ‘Final declaration’ to finalise the tax liability.
 (Developers must also build the facility for a user to make a declaration of correctness and completeness when making the final declaration.)

 Once the testing is complete, send details of the dummy NINO (National Insurance Number) used to call the above endpoints in the sandbox to the SDS team at <SDSTeam@hmrc.gsi.gov.uk>.